yurii-shkoropad/avr-cheat-sheet/notes/components/capacitor.md

 The decoupling capacitor is mainly to remove the interference of high frequency such as RF signal, and the way of entering the interference is through electromagnetic radiation.

 ![decoupling capacitors](./assets/decoupling-capacitors.png)

+## Equivalent Series Resistance (ESR)
+The equivalent series resistance of a capacitor is the internal resistance that appears in series with the capacitance of the device.
+Almost all capacitors exhibit this property at varying degrees depending on the construction, dielectric materials, quality, and reliability of the capacitor.
+The equivalent series resistance (ESR) values range from a few milliohms to several ohms, and results into power losses, reduced efficiency, and instability of power supplies and regulators circuits.

+Ceramic capacitors has low ESR, but low capacitance.
+Electrolytic capacitors has high ESR, but high capacitance.

+It's recommended to mix both capacitors for best results.